eldoyle/PythonIntro/_episodes/03-variables.md

 > > ~~~
 > > (‘Hopper’, Grace’)
 > > ~~~
-> > To understand what is happening, you can think of the first line of code as storing the value “Grace” somewhere in your computer’s memory and then assigning it the handle first.
-At the same time, it stores the value “Hopper” and assigns it the handle second.
+> > To understand what is happening, you can think of the first line of code as storing the value “Grace” somewhere in your computer’s memory and then assigning it the handle `first`.
+At the same time, it stores the value “Hopper” and assigns it the handle `second`.
 Then, the second line of code creates new handles pointing to those same values.
-So third points at the same value/memory location as second (“Hopper”) and fourth points at the same value/location as first (“Grace”).
+So `third` points at the same value/memory location as `second` (“Hopper”) and `fourth` points at the same value/location as `first` (“Grace”).
 > {: .solution}
 {: .challenge}